fomightez/patmatch-binder/index.rst

 PatMatch's 'Supported Pattern Syntax/Examples/Limits' information.

-In the notebooks that can be launched, I have added some examples illustrating how to use the program and process the results easily into forms that can be used with Python and converted into other forms.
+In the notebooks that can be launched, I have added some examples illustrating how to use the program and process the results easil with Python and convert to other forms.

 There are a number of places where web-served versions of software are already set up to work with specific genomes: